gvwilson/thirdbit/src/fiction/iffy/index.md

 "But that was when you were *you*, as it were.
 Right now,
-you're in a body that seems to be able to pull information out of thin air.
+you're in someone who seems to pull information out of thin air.
 I'm hoping that if you can master that ability, you'll be able to get the answers I need."